simonmichael/hledger/hledger/hledger.m4.md

 ## Lot subaccounts

-Each lot is represented by a subaccount, named like its cost basis.
+Internally, each lot is tracked as a subaccount, named like the cost basis.
-In hledger 1 you had to write these manually; hledger 2 infers them automatically.
+You don't need to write these subaccounts in the journal; hledger infers them automatically.

-There can be many lot subaccounts, so reports hide them by default.
+But they are hidden from reports by default, since there can be many of them.
-To show them, use the `--lots` flag with any report.
+To show them, just add the `--lots` flag to any report.
 Eg:

 ```journal
 2026-01-15 buy